 Further information about the risks individual to you, will be given when you see your surgeon and discuss consent for the operation.
 If any of these risks particularly concern you, please make sure you ask for details.
 The team involved in your care takes every opportunity before the operation to ensure that you are as fit as possible.
-If we feel that you would benefit from some other medical treatment before your operation, then we will speak to you about this.
+If we feel that you would benefit from some other medical treatment before your operation, then we will discuss this with you.